andrewljohnson/Deep-Trails/README.md

     * [Terrapattern](http://www.terrapattern.com/) - (spring 2016) - detect similar images, such as pools, boat wakes, or other patterns journalists/researchers might be interested in - CMU researchers, open source
 * [Parsing Natural Scenes and Natural Language with Recursive Neural Networks (RNNs)](http://ai.stanford.edu/~ang/papers/icml11-ParsingWithRecursiveNeuralNetworks.pdf)
-* Links from the Tensorflow site
+* Background on Neural Networks and Deep Learning
     * [MNIST Data and Background](http://yann.lecun.com/exdb/mnist/)
     * all the other links to Nielsen’s book and [Colah’s blog](http://colah.github.io/posts/2015-08-Backprop/)
-* Deep Background
     * [original Information Theory paper by Shannon](http://worrydream.com/refs/Shannon%20-%20A%20Mathematical%20Theory%20of%20Communication.pdf)

 [Also see a work journal here](http://trailbehind.github.io/DeepOSM/).